Giannis Anastasiou: Roda

 On 18 June 2016, Anastasiou signed a one-year contract as manager of Dutch Eredivisie side Roda JC, for whom he was also active as a player from 2000 until 2004.

 On 24 April 2017, Belgian side KV Kortrijk announced the signing of Anastasiou as their head coach, moving from Roda to Kortrijk at the end of the 2016-17 season.

 Anastasiou led Roda to a 17th-place finish in the Eredivisie, which meant that Roda had to play promotion/relegation play-offs.
 However, on 23 May 2017, midway through the play-offs, Anastasiou was sacked as manager of Roda.

 Kortrijk

 At Kortijk, Anastasiou was sacked on 8 November 2017 with the team in penultimate position in the league, just one point above last place.

-Omonia
+Omonia (first spell)

 He became manager of Omonia in November 2018.

 Atromitos

-On 23 May 2019, Anastasiou has become the new head coach of Atromitos, penning a one-year deal with the Peristeri club.
+On 23 May 2019, Anastasiou became the new head coach of Atromitos, penning a one-year deal with the Peristeri club.
 On 16 November 2019, Atromitos announced the termination of Anastasiou's contract as coach.